artentica/CV/README.md

 ## Git LFS

-This project use git LFS.
+This project use git LFS for the PSD, PDF and image to keep track of the evolutions.